-- Should the model law address enforcement of mitigation action, and, if so, what modes of enforcement should be authorized or prohibited under the model law (e.g., civil fines, administrative business sanctions, criminal fines, and/or non-monetary criminal punishment), and what, if any, standards for enforcement should be set (e.g., no criminal punishment except in cases where other sanctions have not or cannot work)? - Whether and, if so, how should the model law clarify that emergency powers granted by statute to a governor and triggered by a declared state of emergency may be used only for the purpose of preventing or mitigating the direct health and safety effects of the triggering disaster, leaving to the legislative branch the task of addressing any statewide economic recovery? - Whether and, if so, how should the model law define "public health emergency"? - Whether the model law should identify one or more checks on the power of a governor to declare and prolong a period of emergency that has triggered emergency gubernatorial powers, and, if so, what one or more checks on that power should the model law identify (e.g., an express right of state legislative chambers to petition a state's highest court to review whether sufficient grounds continue to exist in support of a declaration of emergency) given that purely legislative resolutions may violate presentment and veto clauses in state constitutions?
+- How should the law account for religious freedoms and public health restrictions on houses of worship (e.g., expressly addresses places like "houses of worship" or activities like "attending worship services," or refer only to rational assessments of transmission risks associated with various forms of activity without regard to its relationship to attending worship services)? - Should the model law address enforcement of mitigation action, and, if so, what modes of enforcement should be authorized or prohibited under the model law (e.g., civil fines, administrative business sanctions, criminal fines, and/or non-monetary criminal punishment), and what, if any, standards for enforcement should be set (e.g., no criminal punishment except in cases where other sanctions have not or cannot work)? - Whether and, if so, how should the model law clarify that emergency powers granted by statute to a governor and triggered by a declared state of emergency may be used only for the purpose of preventing or mitigating the direct health and safety effects of the triggering disaster, leaving to the legislative branch the task of addressing any statewide economic recovery? - Whether and, if so, how should the model law define "public health emergency"?
+To continue our discussion of this issues, please see memo dated December 5, 2021 providing MSEHPA's definition of "public health emergency." - Whether the model law should identify one or more checks on the power of a governor to declare and prolong a period of emergency that has triggered emergency gubernatorial powers, and, if so, what one or more checks on that power should the model law identify (e.g., an express right of state legislative chambers to petition a state's highest court to review whether sufficient grounds continue to exist in support of a declaration of emergency) given that purely legislative resolutions may violate presentment and veto clauses in state constitutions?